 When Leonardo DiCaprio first got up on the end of the ship, he improvised the line “I'm the king of the world!”
 Cameron liked the line so much that he kept it in the movie.
 Though the line would go on to be parodied countless times—including at the Oscars—it landed at #100 on the American Film Institute's list of the greatest movie quotes.

-One question that has plagued Cameron for the past 20-plus years is: Did Jack really have to die?
+One question that has plagued Cameron since Titanic came out is: Did Jack really have to die?
 In an episode of MythBusters that examined whether both Jack and Rose could have stayed on the wooden beam without it sinking, Cameron himself came on the show to admit that the movie's dramatic ending depended on Jack dying.
 “If [he] lives, the movie makes a tenth as much,” quipped Cameron.

-In November of this year, Cameron was still being grilled about it.
-Though he repeated that the decision to kill Jack was “an artistic choice,” as the movie “is about death and separation” in an interview with Vanity Fair, he still defended the means, saying he tested the floating board prop itself to gauge its buoyancy.
+In 2016, Cameron was still being grilled about it.
+Though he repeated that the decision to kill Jack was “an artistic choice,” in an interview with Vanity Fair he still defended the scene.
+He had tested the floating board prop itself to gauge its buoyancy.

 Although 87-year-old Gloria Stuart (Old Rose) was considered a lock for the Best Supporting Actress trophy, she lost to Kim Basinger for L.A.
 Confidential.
 Winslet was nominated for Best Actress but lost to Helen Hunt for As Good as It Gets.
-It would take Winslet another five nominations before she’d take home a statue (for The Reader in 2009).
+It took Winslet another five nominations before she brought home a statue (for The Reader in 2009).